zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

           serviceRelativeUrl: /v2
 ```

 In this example, a suitable name for the file is `petstore.yml`.

+**Notes:**
-The filename does not need to follow specific naming conventions but it requires the `.yml` extension.
+    * The filename does not need to follow specific naming conventions but it requires the `.yml` extension.

-The file can contain one or more services defined under the `services:` node.
+    * The file can contain one or more services defined under the `services:` node.

-Each service has a service ID.
+    * Each service has a service ID.
 In this example, the service ID is `petstore`.
 The service can have one or more instances.
 In this case, only one instance `http://localhost:8080` is used.

-A service can provide multiple APIs that are routed by the API Gateway.
+    * A service can provide multiple APIs that are routed by the API Gateway.
 In this case, requests with the relative base path `api/v2` at the API Gateway (full gateway URL: `https://gateway:port/api/v2/...`) are routed to the relative base path `/v2` at the full URL of the service (`http://localhost:8080/v2/...`).

 **Tips:**